zentrocdot/ComfyUI-Simple_Image_To_Prompt/README.md

 # Workflow Preview

-Figure 2 shows the simple case of a workflow.
-From my point of view it is not helpful to create in an automatic way new images from the given answer or caption.
+<p align="justify">Figure 2 shows the simple case of a workflow.
+From my point of view it
+is not helpful to create in an automatic way new images from the given answer or caption.</p>

 <img src="./images/workflow_preview.png" alt="workflow preview" width="1024">
 <p><i>Figure 2: Example workflow preview</i></p>